Current IPO in India 2025

 - Foreign Investors: Non-residents or international investors can also invest in IPOs if permitted by the regulations and restrictions of their home country and the country of the issuing company.

 Ans.
-The subscription period is the time set for an IPO during which one can apply for the subscription of the shares of a company going public.
+The IPO subscription period is the time set for an IPO during which one can apply for the subscription of the shares of a company going public.
 Normally, it is a few-day window in which any interested investor can place his bid or subscription for the number of shares he wants to buy at a price within the specified range.
 After the close of the subscription period, the company and its underwriters gauge demand, allot shares to successful bidders, and confirm the offering price.
 It is a rather tense and euphoric period, for this actually seals the deal for initial investor interest and lays the ground for the company to launch onto the stock exchange!

 Ans.
 To apply for an IPO using IPO Ji, follow these steps: